You Ask The Questions: Carlo Ancelotti

 Yes.
 I have a little cameo in the new film.
 I play a doctor; I don’t have a speaking part – I am just in the background.
 I was living in Vancouver and that’s where they were filming it.
 I have a good friendship with the actress Zoe Saldana: she is married to an Italian guy, and she’s in the film.
 Zoe jokingly said I could have a part and she asked the director – then one day I was on set.
 Oh, I am a terrible actor.
 I loved Star Trek as a child, so it is wonderful to be in the film now.

 This feature originally appeared in the July 2016 issue of FourFourTwo.
-Get the game's greatest stories and best journalism direct to your door for only £9.50 every quarter – that's only £2.90 per issue.
+Get the game's greatest stories and best journalism direct to your door for only £12.25 every quarter – that's only £2.90 per issue (opens in new tab).
 Cheers!